JoyKarmoker/Laser-Defender/README.md

 Commit-19: Player Hit and destroy mechanism added - Now The player have a health and it recieves the bullet from enemy.
 When health is below 0 it destroyes itself

+Commit-20: Player and enemy destroying themselves problem solved - Previously player was killed by its own bullet and was also killing itself by his own bullets.
+Now layers have been added so that the player bullet only hits the enemy and enemy bullets only hit the player